-8.1 The CAE, or their representative, has authority to enter all of GMCA's property at any time and have access to all documents and other records that appear necessary for the purpose of an audit.
+- 8.1 The Head of Audit and Assurance, or their representative, has authority to enter all of GMCA's property at any time and have access to all documents and other records that appear necessary for the purpose of an audit.
 Such access shall be granted on demand and need not be subject to prior notice.
-The CAE is entitled to such information and explanations as appear necessary.
-The CAE can require any employee to produce any GMCA property under his or her control.
-This will include access to records relating to services provided by or on behalf of other organisations and management should consult with the CAE when contracts are drafted to ensure rights of access are included.

-- 8.2 The CAE has free and confidential access to the Chair of the Audit Committee and reports to Audit Committee meetings as set out in the Committee's terms of reference. - 8.3 The CAE shall have right of access to the Chief Executive Officer. - 8.4 Internal Auditors respect the value and ownership of information they receive and the reports they produce, and do not disclose information without appropriate authority unless there is a legal or professional obligation to do so.
+The Head of Audit and Assurance is entitled to such information and explanations as appear necessary.
+The Head of Audit and Assurance can require any employee to produce any GMCA property under his or her control.
+This will include access to records relating to services provided by or on behalf of other organisations and management should consult with the Head of Audit and Assurance when contracts are drafted to ensure rights of access are included. - 8.2 The Head of Audit and Assurance has free and confidential access to the Chair of the Audit Committee and reports to Audit Committee meetings as set out in the Committee's terms of reference. - 8.3 The Head of Audit and Assurance shall have right of access to the Chief Executive Officer. - 8.4 Internal Auditors respect the value and ownership of information they receive and the reports they produce, and do not disclose information without appropriate authority unless there is a legal or professional obligation to do so.
 They are prudent in the use and protection of information acquired in the course of their duties and shall not use information for any personal gain or in any manner that would be contrary to the law or detrimental to GMCA's legitimate and ethical objectives.